Challenge

 Catalan framework

-• Law 19/2014, of 29 December, on transparency, access to public information and good governance.
+• Law 19/2014, of December 29, of transparència, access to public information and good governance.
 Enllaç

 • Decree 76/2020, of August 4, on Digital Administration.
 Enllaç

-[1] For example, the AI Regulation specifies the information that must be given in relation to certain AI systems (art.
-50); the RGPD determines the information that must be provided to the interested person when there are automated decisions (art.
-13); and the LRJSP establishes the obligation to report on the body responsible for an automated administrative action in the electronic headquarters, for the purposes of appeal (art.
-41).
+[1] For example, the AI Regulation specifies the information that must be provided in relation to certain AI systems (art 50); the GDPR determines the information that must be provided to the data subjectereswhen there are automated decisions (art 13); and the LRJSP establishes the obligation to inform about the body responsible for an automated administrative action in the electronic office, for the purposes of challenge (art 41).